blakemeyerslab/miTRATA/README.md

 ---

 Version: v1.3

 Updated: 08/27/2020

 Original author: Parth Patel (parth1415@gmail.com)

+Please refer to the [wiki](https://github.com/pupatel/miTRATA/wiki) page for the overview of this pipeline along with the detailed information about a standalone version, including scripts, installing dependencies, usage, and output files.

 About the standalone version of this tool (this repository)

-See information on scripts and dependencies [https://github.com/pupatel/miTRATA/wiki/Scripts-and-Dependencies].
+See information on scripts and dependencies (https://github.com/pupatel/miTRATA/wiki/Scripts-and-Dependencies).

 Script parameters: